AuraFrameFx/A.u.r.a.k.a.i-ft.Genesis/TECHNICAL_REVIEW.md

 ### Prerequisites

-- JDK 17 or higher
+- JDK 24 or higher
-- Android Studio Flamingo (2022.2.1) or later
-- Android NDK (for native components)
+  otter 2 canary 2- Android NDK (for native components)
 - At least 8GB RAM (16GB recommended)

 ### Building the Project